beOn/cili/README.md

 Please note that while in this example we've lost values from all fields except thsoe passed into 'map_fields,' since the creation of this document that issue has been addressed.
-Now, if the map_subfunc does not change the shape of your data too dramatically, ccp_eye will preserve the un-mapped fields, so in this case the samples would still have values for 'onset,' 'pup_l,' 'x_l,' and 'y_l.'
+Now, if the map_subfunc does not change the shape of your data too dramatically, cili will preserve the un-mapped fields, so in this case the samples would still have values for 'onset,' 'pup_l,' 'x_l,' and 'y_l.'